Send the link below via email or IMCopy

 British population density: 250 people per square kilometer, or 4000 square meters per person

-Wind turbines are getting bigger all the time.
-Do bigger wind turbines change this chapter’s answer?
+1. Wind turbines are getting bigger all the time.
+Do bigger wind turbines produce more power per square meter?

-Wind power fluctuates all the time.
-Surely that makes wind less useful?
+2. Wind power changes all the time.
+Does that makes wind less useful?

-Maybe.
-We’ll come back to this issue in Chapter 26, where we’ll look at wind’s intermittency and discuss several possible solutions to this problem, including energy storage and demand management.
+Answer: Maybe.
+We’ll come back to this issue in Chapter 26, where we’ll look at wind’s intermittency and discuss several possible solutions to this problem, including

 A Boeing 747-400 with 240 000 liters of fuel carries 416 passengers about 8 800 miles (14 200 km).
 And fuel’s calorific (energy density) value is 10 kWh per liter (just like gasoline).
 So how many kWh per passenger is that?